-They supplement central heating systems that offer more warmth than a hydronic heater when you want to turn down the thermostat in the building and save additional money with your heating options.
+They supplement central heating systems that offer more warmth than a hydronic heater when you want to turn down the thermostat in your home and save additional money with your heating options.
 The heating element produces warm air moments after turning it on for quicker comfort with your home heating.

-Consider the BTUs the fireplace offers to ensure you get the right size for the room you plan to use, whether you’re considering a home office, bedroom, or living room.
+Consider the BTUs of the heater to ensure you get the right size for the room you plan to use, whether you’re considering a home office, bedroom, or living room.
 Getting the right size will promote proper airflow in the room.
 Start by calculating the square feet in the room and multiply it by 20 to get the correct number.
-You can also consider how much insulation is present, which influences if more or fewer BTU is needed for proper heat distribution without any cold spots with the electric heat.
+You can also consider how much insulation is present, which influences if more or fewer BTU is needed for proper heat distribution without any cold spots.

-The included features also need to be considered to ensure you can invest in something more versatile and accommodating—brands like MagikFlame feature cracking log sound to provide the ultimate wood-burning fire with the infrared heater.
+The included features also need to be considered to ensure you can invest in something more versatile and accommodating—brands like MagikFlame feature cracking log sounds to provide the ultimate wood-burning fire experience.
 The crackling noises will make your guests believe you have a real fire burning.

 Reading reviews on sites like Amazon can offer additional details about the item to determine which models they prefer in the industry.
-Take notes and write down the pros and cons of each product to ensure you can make a list of your top choices.
+Take notes, write down the pros and cons of your top choices so that you have a list to refer back to.
 Many MagikFlame reviews are also posted on the brand’s website and a photo idea gallery with pictures that customers have posted.

 Learn a bit about the background of each brand when discovering the different heating options they offer.
 The MagikFlame story is unique because the company was birthed out of the founder’s interest in finding an electric fireplace with the same look and appearance as a real fireplace.
-When he couldn’t find anything that had realistic flames in the industry, he decided to use his background in f/x special effects in the film industry to invent holographic technology.
+When he couldn’t find anything that had realistic flames in the industry, he decided to use his background in special effects in the film industry to invent the HoloFlame technology.
 The technology is patented, so you won’t find any other brand using it.
-A screen sits directly behind the faux logs and features details like burning embers and billowing smoke for a realistic effect.
+A video of fire is projected onto a special holographic glass placed in front of the faux logs and features details like burning embers and billowing smoke for a realistic effect.
 Each product also has a heater with 5,200 BTUs and 30 realistic flames.

 Learning how MagikFlame is built on the company’s website can also offer more trust in the brand.
 The site is also a great place to browse the MagikFlame electric fireplace buying guide and discover payment plans and financing offered to customers before making your purchase.
 The American-made brand manufactures its 28” insert in Nashville, Tennessee, making it easier to perform repairs when certain parts are needed in the future.
 You don’t have to try and find a specific part in another country, which can affect the fireplace’s lifespan.